Friday, November 08, 2013

 Buddhist wisdom is simply wisdom.
 It isn’t necessarily any the more wise for being Buddhist.
 I know my Buddhist friends may not like me saying that, but I’m not all so sure how Buddhist they are to begin with... anyway I have observed how Buddhists do require conversion to Buddhism time and time again.
 There is a commonplace wisdom that wisdom comes with age, an expression I passionately detested when I was younger (along the same lines: “When you’re older you’ll understand...”).

 Today I’d venture there is some truth in it.
 For instance I’ve seen that young people just don’t know that failure is success.
 They only see the failure, and don’t appreciate the opportunity it nearly always presents them.
 When you get a present, you ought to be saying ‘Thank you!’
 Seeing how badly they take defeat always looks so-o-oh pathetic you almost want to feel sorry for the bastards.
 When people concede defeat (or put themselves at risk) in order to help another person, they become so much bigger for that, they come out winners, don’t they?
 Young people fail to recognize these simple wisdoms over and over again until they’re too old to benefit from them anymore.
-So then they might think they have to express their well thought-out thoughts to the young people, young people who just won’t buy it whether they’re getting charged for it or not.
+By that time they might think they have to express their well-thought-out thoughts to the young people, young people who just won’t buy it whether they’re getting charged for it or not.

 Listen children!
 Failure keeps us growing and prevents us from getting stuck.
 Period, full stop.
 Stop your whining.
 The one who loses the argument is the one who learns the most, is indeed the successful one.
 These are things we either know from experience or don’t know at all...
 Not that anybody really ever grows up all that much.
 That’s why reincarnation, if it didn’t exist, would have to be invented.
 We always have a lot further to go than one life can normally allow time for.